LeahKrieger/leah9847/README.md

 - 👋 Hi, I’m @leah9847
-- 👀 I’m interested in data analysis and am working as a technical writer
+- 👀 I’m interested in data analysis
 - 🌱 I’m currently learning python
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...